tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Recaptcha is required to register.
 Absolutely terrible privacy policy.
 People who don't know any Japanese.
+Requires JavaScript to function.

 #### 4chan

-Recaptcha is required for every post.
+~~Recaptcha is required for every post.~~
+Blocks TOR, VPN and proxies.
+Requires JavaScript to function.

 ### Any good Japanese learning communities?